dphilipson/transducist/README.md

 `require()`) because doing so is required to take advantage of tree shaking.
 If you're running in a Node environment or your bundler is so old that it doesn't understand this syntax, you may encounter runtime errors complaining about unexpected tokens in `import` statements.
-To resolve this, use a CommonJS version of this library by importing from `transducist/cjs` instead:
+To resolve this, use the CommonJS version of this library instead by importing from `transducist/cjs`:

 ```ts
 const { chainFrom } = require("transducist/cjs");